hasimyerli/chain-of-responsibility-pattern/README.md

 # Chain of responsibility pattern

-In this example, chain of responsibility is implemented with pattern php.
+In this example, chain of responsibility pattern is implemented php.

 ##### Example
 ```php